jspanjaard/docs/docs/guides/command-line-interface.md

 ## Install the CLI

+:::: tabs

+::: tab MacOS/Linux

-1. Run the following command to create a folder in your home directory **alis.exchange** with a sub-folder cli.
+1. Run the following command to create a folder in your home directory **alis.exchange** with a sub-folder _cli_.

 ```bash
 mkdir -p ~/alis.exchange/cli